Personal and Home Care Products

 Search

-Based on data retrieved from China’s National Medical Products Administration (NMPA), seven new cosmetic ingredients have been filed between January 15 and January 23, 2025.
+Based on data retrieved from China’s National Medical Products Administration (NMPA), nine new cosmetic ingredients have been filed between March 1 and March 12, 2026.
 Detailed information is provided in the table below.
 At present, the associated technical specifications have not been made public, and the ingredient has not yet entered the post-filing monitoring period.
-As of now, a total of 15 new cosmetic ingredients have been successfully filed in 2026.
+As of now in 2026, a total of 45 new cosmetic ingredients have been filed.

 LEARN MORE